gicrisf/qute-city-lights/README.md

 ![screenshot](screenshot.png)

 ## Install
-You could dump off the content of `city-lights-theme.py` in your `config.py` file and it would be effective enough, but here after I will suggest you the tidy way to install a qutebrowser theme.
+You could dump the content of `city-lights-theme.py` in your `config.py` file with a copy-paste move and, as a matter of fact, it would be effective enough; but there are tidier ways to install a qutebrowser theme.
+I will show mine here.

-Make a themes directory in your dot qutebrowser one.
+First of all, make a `themes` directory in your dot qutebrowser one.
 Let's say you keep your `config.py` in `~/.config/qutebrowser`:

 ``` sh
 mkdir ~/.config/qutebrowser/themes
 ```

-Then, clone this repo in the new themes directory.
+Then, clone this repo in the freshly baked themes directory.

 ``` sh
 git clone https://github.com/gicrisf/qute-city-lights.git ~/.config/qutebrowser/themes/qute-city-lights
 ```

-Now, add this line in your config file:
+Finally, add this line in your config file:

 ``` python
 # config.py